 If improperly stored, nitrate-containing vegetable juice may accumulate bacteria that convert nitrate to nitrite and contaminate the juice.
 High levels of nitrite can be potentially harmful if consumed.

-Consult a physician before starting a high-nitrate diet if you have cardiovascular disease or associated risk factors.
-A high-nitrate diet may interact with certain medications such as organic nitrate (nitroglycerine) or nitrite drugs used for angina, sildenafil citrate, tadalafil, and vardenafil.
+Consult a doctor before starting a high-nitrate diet if you have cardiovascular disease or associated risk factors.
+A high-nitrate diet may interact with certain medications such as organic nitrate, nitroglycerine, or nitrite drugs used for angina, such as sildenafil citrate, tadalafil, and vardenafil.